Apache Spark provides a suite of web user interfaces (UIs) that you can use to monitor the status and resource consumption of your Spark cluster.

 - Closed, final state when client closed the statement.

-- Detail of the execution plan with parsed logical plan, analyzed logical plan, optimized logical plan and physical plan or errors in the SQL statement.
+- Detail of the execution plan with parsed logical plan, analyzed logical plan, optimized logical plan and physical plan or errors in the the SQL statement.